LedgerHQ/ragger/_sources/glossary.rst.txt

      See also :term:`SDK`.

    Golden snapshot
-     In ``Ragger``, golden snapshots are :term:`application` screen's snapshots which are considered as references.
+     In ``Ragger``, **golden snapshots** are :term:`application` screen's snapshots which are considered as references.
 They are used when testing an application to check the application behaves as expected.

+   Layout
+     In the Fatstacks SDK, a **Layout** refers to an element displayed on a Fatstacks screen.
+Examples of Layouts can be a button, on a specific location, a keyboard, or just a centered text.
+This name is used in ``Ragger`` to designate the class allowing to interact with a displayed layout.

+     Layouts are used to create :term:`Pages <Page>` and :term:`Use Cases <Use Case>`

    LedgerComm
-     LedgerComm is the original open-source library allowing to communicate with a Ledger device.
+     **LedgerComm** is the original open-source library allowing to communicate with a Ledger device.
 It is hosted
      `on GitHub <https://github.com/LedgerHQ/ledgercomm>`__.

    LedgerWallet
-     LedgerWallet is the newer open-source library allowing to communicate with a Ledger device.
+     **LedgerWallet** is the newer open-source library allowing to communicate with a Ledger device.
 It is hosted
      `on GitHub <https://github.com/LedgerHQ/ledgerctl/>`__

+   Page
+     In the Fatstacks SDK, a **Page** refers to a specific displayed Fatstacks screen.A welcome page, a setting page are example of Pages.
+This name is also  used in ``Ragger`` to designate the class allowing to interact with a displayed page.

+     Pages are created from :term:`Layouts <Layout>` and are used to create :term:`Use Cases <Use Case>`

    Pytest
      `Pytest <https://docs.pytest.org/>`_ is a largely used, open-source Python